 The rationale for the coverage of our engagement is to combine climate impact with influence by targeting within a range of spend, setting a Health for Humanity 2020 Goal to enroll suppliers covering 80% of spend in our Sustainable Procurement Program.
-To achieve this, we enroll suppliers to meet our annual targets, with 279 suppliers newly enrolled in 2019.
+To achieve this, we enroll suppliers to meet our annual targets, with 328 suppliers newly enrolled in 2020.
 The requirements for all enrolled suppliers are fully transparent, and are communicated through our Supplier Sustainability Toolkit, updated in 2017 and available on our corporate website.
 The toolkit serves as a resource to educate suppliers on environmental issues such as climate change as well featuring the overall importance of Sustainability and Citizenship.
-All participating suppliers must conform to our Responsibility Standards for Suppliers which are also publicly available on jnj.com.
+All participating suppliers are required to conform to our Responsibility Standards for Suppliers which are also publicly available on jnj.com.
 We verify supplier's conformance using the globally recognized EcoVadis platform which includes environmental management criteria such as GHG emission reporting and climate change strategies and performance.
-We monitor EcoVadis score improvements and expect to see improvement over time through category team engagement with the supplier.
-Additionally, suppliers are required to implement at least one of the following goals set for them by category teams: 1) Transparency: publicly reporting two or more sustainability goals and tracking progress over time; 2) Disclosure to Action: annual participation in CDP Supply Chain disclosure; 3) Sustainability Excellence: achieving a high performers assessment score (using industry standard methods); 4) Leadership: implementing category-specific goals that support relevant industry trends, practices or innovative ideas to which suppliers and others may contribute.
-Engagement in the Sustainable Procurement Program is one way through which we engage our suppliers on the issues of sustainability and their importance to our business.
-In 2017, we integrated foundational elements of the Sustainable Procurement Program into our Supplier a
+We monitor EcoVadis platform which includes environmental management over time through category team engagement with the supplier.
+Additionally, suppliers are required to implement at least one of the following four goals set for them by category teams: 1) Transparency: publicly reporting two or more sustainability goals and tracking progress over time; 2) Disclosure to Action: annual participation in CDP Supply Chain disclosure; 3) Sustainability Excellence: achieving a high performers assessment score (using industry standard methods); 4) Leadership: implementing category-specific goals that support relevant industry trends, practices or innovative ideas to which suppliers and others may contribute.
+Engagement in the Sustainable Procurement Program into our Supplier and Category Strategies - including the supplier scorecard which contributes to supplier performance and awards.